codeclimate/codeclimate-rubocop/config/contents/lint/unexpected_block_arity.md

-This cop checks for a block that is known to need more positional block arguments than are given (by default this is configured for `Enumerable` methods needing 2 arguments).
+Checks for a block that is known to need more positional block arguments than are given (by default this is configured for `Enumerable` methods needing 2 arguments).
 Optional arguments are allowed, although they don't generally make sense as the default value will